AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

    If an element is equal to ``GNAT`` (case insensitive), then all GNAT-specific attributes are removed from the set of attributes to be detected.

+*Allowed [string]*
+   A semi-colon separated list of attributes to remove from the set of attributes to be detected.
+You have to use the named parameter formatting to specify it.

 *All [bool]*
    If ``true``, clear the list of the attributes to be detected and turn the rule OFF.

 Parameters are not case sensitive.
-If an element of *Forbidden* does not have the syntax of an Ada identifier and therefore can not be considered as a (part of an) attribute designator, a diagnostic message is generated and the corresponding parameter is ignored.
+If an element of *Forbidden* or *Allowed* does not have the syntax of an Ada identifier and therefore can not be considered as a (part of an) attribute designator, a diagnostic message is generated and the corresponding parameter is ignored.
 (If an attribute allows a static expression to be a part of the attribute designator, this expression is ignored by this rule.)

-If more than one option for this rule is specified for the gnatcheck call, a new option overrides the previous one(s).

-The ``+R`` option with no parameters turns the rule ON, with the set of attributes to be detected defined by the previous rule options.
+The ``+R`` option with no parameters doesn't create any instance for the rule, thus, it has no effect.
-(By default this set is empty, so if the only option specified for the rule is ``+RForbidden_Attributes`` (with no parameter), then the rule is enabled, but it does not detect anything).
-The ``-R`` option with no parameter turns the rule OFF, but it does not affect the set of attributes to be detected.

 .. note::
-   In LKQL rule options files, you can specify a named ``Allowed`` parameter as a list of strings.
-This way you can exempt some attributes from being flagged.
-Example:
+   In LKQL rule options files, the ``Allowed`` parameter should be a list of
+   strings:

    .. code-block:: lkql